 12 million dogs and cats each year are diagnosed with cancer*.
 And 14 million men and women are living wit cancer**.
 The human-animal bond — that mutually beneficial relationship that enriches all our lives — also means that sometimes we experience the same diseases, like cancer.

 I created the Puccini Foundation to raise awareness about pet cancers and to help those whose pets are battling cancer.

 The Puccini Foundation is dedicated to the hope of a future for pets and people… cancer free.

-Please donate whatever time or funds you can to this important research.
-I hope you will find our website to be a resource for information about comparative oncology, and a source of community and hope.
+Please donate whatever time or funds you can to further awareness and research of pet cancer.
+I hope you will find our website to be a resource for information and a source of community and hope.

 Very truly yours,

 The Puccini Foundation was recognized as a 501(c)(3) tax exempt nonprofit in August 2007.

 The Puccini Foundation offers resources for informational purposes only.
 We recommend you consult your veterinarian or veterinary oncologist for all matters pertaining to your pet’s health.